 “I Remember Better When I Paint”

-For people with dementia the world is often confusing and unsettling.
-Global focus on the benefits of art therapy for persons with dementia yields optimistic proof that art improves self-esteem, provides an outlet for emotions, and accesses pockets of memory believed to be lost forever.
+For people with dementia, the world is often confusing and unsettling.
+Global focus on the benefits of art therapy for persons with dementia yields optimistic proof that art improves self-esteem, provides a possitive outlet for emotions, and helps access pockets of memory believed to be lost forever.

-In the documentary “I Remember Better When I Paint” the benefits of arts therapy for persons with dementia is demonstrated by several inspiring personal stories.
-The documentary also captures leading neurologists who explain how the brain is affected by art and the life-enriching benefits of artistic expression.
-A compilation of clips from the documentary is veiwable below.
+In the documentary “I Remember Better When I Paint” the benefits of art therapy for people with dementia is demonstrated by several inspiring personal stories.
+The documentary also spotlights leading neurologists who explain how the brain is affected by art and the life-enriching benefits of artistic expression.
+The trailer for the documentary is viewable below, to view the full documentary on PBS click HERE.

-For individuals experiencing early-stage memory loss, OPICA’s Brain Train is a weekly four hour program that features the OPEN ART STUDIO, a focused art class that is designed to help individuals find their artistic voice.
-Our class capitalizes on the well-known benefits for person’s with dementia including healthy expression and enhanced opportunities for friendship.
-To learn more click HERE or CONTACT US HERE.
+For individuals experiencing early-stage memory loss, OPICA’s Brain Train is a weekly four-hour program that features the OPEN ART STUDIO, a focused art class that is designed to help individuals find their artistic voice, click HERE for details.
+For family CAREgivers, we also offer a monthly MINDFULNESS-BASED ART WORKSHOP, click HERE for details.